 5. The Côte d’Azur

 On the southeastern coast of France is the Côte d’Azur (aka the French Riviera), another one of the most famous things in France.
-This stunning Mediterranean coastline is home to some of the most elegant resorts, breathtaking beaches, and glorious views and I can’t wait to visit one day.
+This stunning Mediterranean Coast is home to some of the most elegant resorts, breathtaking beaches, and glorious views so it’s no surprise it’s a popular destination for visitors in Southern France.

 With over 300 days of sunshine each year, you can be sure to enjoy cozy warm weather in Nice (one of the Riviera’s most beautiful cities and a retirement hotspot) or the extravagant towns of Cannes, St-Tropez, and Monte Carlo.

 The miles of vineyards, olive groves, and brilliant blue waters add to this picturesque region’s rich culture.
 Outside of Paris, it would be one of my top picks to visit if you have some extra time.
 Be sure to hit Avignon and Moulin Castelas for a proper olive oil tasting.
 I’ve been there twice and their olive oils do not disappoint.

 7. The Louvre Museum